-- A. This chapter applies to hearings concerning actions taken by the Office of Child Care which adversely impact on family child care registrations, such as registration denials, revocations, suspensions, reductions in capacity, or limitations on the ages or numbers of children who may be admitted to a family child care home. - B. The Superintendent has delegated authority to administrative law judges of the Office of Administrative Hearings to make the final decisions of the Superintendent on those actions listed in §A of this regulation.
-A decision by an administrative law judge of the Office of Administrative Hearings in a family child care registration case is the final decision of the highest administrative authority in the case and thus is directly appealable to the circuit court in the jurisdiction where the family child care home is located, pursuant to State Government Article, §10-222, Annotated Code of Maryland.
+- A. This chapter applies to hearings concerning actions taken by the Office of Child Care which adversely impact on child care home registrations, such as registration denials, revocations, suspensions, reductions in capacity, limitations on the ages or numbers of children who may be admitted to a child care home, or employment exclusions pursuant to COMAR 13A.18.06.03A or B of this subtitle. - B. The Superintendent has delegated authority to administrative law judges of the Office of Administrative Hearings to make the final decisions of the Superintendent on those actions listed in §A of this regulation.
+A decision by an administrative law judge of the Office of Administrative Hearings in a family child care registration case is the final decision of the highest administrative authority in the case and thus is directly appealable to the circuit court in the jurisdiction where the child care home is located, pursuant to State Government Article, §10-222, Annotated Code of Maryland.